ellielle/gw2-wiki-dark/README.md

-# GW2 Wiki - Dark
+# GW2 Wiki Dark Mode

 This simple extension automatically sets the color theme for the [official GW2 wiki](https://wiki.guildwars2.com/wiki/Main_Page) to the official Vector dark theme without needing to be logged in.